EstherSlabbert/app_deployment/automation_of_deployment.md

 # Automation of app deployment

+See manual steps and more detailed information of app deployment here: [app deployment](https://github.com/EstherSlabbert/tech230_app_deployment/blob/main/app_deployment.md)
 Rather than going through all the required updates and installs we can modify our 'provision.sh' file to automate them.

 ## Steps to automate

+1. Ensure Vagrant is installed on your device and you have all the appropriate files and folders.
-1. Have the following code in your provision.sh file:
+2. Have the following code in your 'provision.sh' file:
 ```shell
 #!/bin/bash